 Additional Opportunities to Contemplate the Season

-* Occasionally, services may be held in the Chapel – signs will be posted alerting that the labyrinth would be closed during the service.
-Services listed on Bryn Mawr Presbyterian Church calendar page.
+* Memorial services may be held in the Chapel occasionally; signs will be posted alerting that the labyrinth would be closed during the service.
+Memorial services are listed on the church calendar.

 Longest Night Service